-Located along the coastline of sunny Southern Californa, you’ll find San Deigo 190km south of Los Angeles and immediately adjacent to the border with Mexico.
+Located along the coastline of sunny Southern California, you’ll find San Deigo 190km south of Los Angeles and immediately adjacent to the border with Mexico.
 With an estimated population of over 1.4 million, it may surprise you to learn it is the eighth-largest city in the US and the second-largest in California.
-With over 70-miles of beaches perfectly placed along the Pacific Ocean, fantastic weather and over 100 unique neighbourhoods, it’s the ideal spot for travellers.
-We spent a few days exploring colourful San Diego, sampling delicious food and getting a sense for its fascinating past, present and future.
+With over 70 miles of beaches perfectly placed along the Pacific Ocean, fantastic weather and over 100 unique neighbourhoods, it’s the ideal spot for travellers.
+We spent a few days exploring colourful San Diego, sampling delicious food and getting a sense of its fascinating past, present and future.
 To help you plan an amazing adventure of your own, here are 19 of the very BEST things to do in San Diego!

 But first, watch this…

 1. Drive your own speedboat

 Climb behind the wheel of your very own speedboat and explore San Diego from the water in this awesome DIY adventure!
 Don’t worry, you’ll be under the watchful eye of an experienced skipper who leads the tour via radio, with all the guests following behind him in a convoy.
 We loved the sense of freedom and adventure the tour gave us and it was an awesome way to see San Diego from a different angle.
 Tours run for around 1.5 hours with up to three people per speed boat, visiting spots like the USS Midway, Coronado Bridge and Star of India.
 You’ll also get a chance to spot some pretty cute seals too!

 ?
 We booked our Drive Yourself Speedboat Adventure Tour here.

 2. Visit the USS Midway Museum